 individual sensory sessions, and one-on-one activities and group activities.

 Everyday outings such as shopping are frequently arranged, as well as recreational events including trips to restaurants, cinema, theatre, museums, and parks.
-In-house activities include parties, barbeques, karaoke, arts and crafts, and musical performances, which the clients enjoy enormously.
+In-house activities include parties, barbeques, karaoke, arts and crafts, and musical performances, which the residents enjoy enormously.

 We also have teams of volunteers who attend weekly and have one-on-one sessions with residents.